appsmithorg/appsmith/README.md

 - 📄 Find a solution in our [Documentation](https://docs.appsmith.com)
 - ⚠️ Open an issue right here on [GitHub](https://github.com/appsmithorg/appsmith/issues/new/choose)
 - 👾 Ask for help on our [Forum](https://community.appsmith.com)
-- Join our Beta users program and give us feedback <a href = "https://www.notion.so/Betasmith-Join-the-Appsmith-Beta-Community-5c288dfd57bd4c4781c3bf02ddf9aa8a">Betasmith Community</a>.
+- Join our Beta users program and give us feedback on the <a href = "https://www.notion.so/Betasmith-Join-the-Appsmith-Beta-Community-5c288dfd57bd4c4781c3bf02ddf9aa8a">Betasmith Community</a>.
 Be a part of the community that will help shape the future of Appsmith.

 ## Deployment Options